anishLearnsToCode/lemmatization/README.md

 machine learning etc. and then receive resumes with a match for this string.

 Hence, in our application which is centered more around Information Extraction/Information Retrieval than context understanding Stemming makes more sense.
-This may seem counter intuitive as we have seen in the analytics above that lemmatization preserves the POS tags and context structure, but preserving POS tags and context structure will not improve an IR system.
+This may seem counterintuitive as we have seen in the analytics above that lemmatization preserves the POS tags and context structure, but preserving POS tags and context structure will not improve an IR system.